AndreyAkinshin/aakinshin.net/hugo/content/en/posts/2022/07/cpd-perf-challenges/index.md

 {{< imgld classification >}}

-On the third plot, a unimodal distribution is split into two modes.
+On the third plot, an unimodal distribution is split into two modes.
 It means that one part of a distribution accelerated and the other one degraded.
 It's a common effect in the performance world that could appear due to various reasons like trade-off changes (e.g., changes in a caching strategy) or